Kanci–Pejagan Toll Road

-The Kanci–Pejagan Toll Road is a toll road in Indonesia connecting the village of Kanci in Cirebon Regency, West Java and the village of Pejagan in Brebes Regency, Central Java.
+The Kanci–Pejagan Toll Road is a controlled-access toll road in Indonesia connecting the village of Kanci in Cirebon Regency, West Java and the village of Pejagan in Brebes Regency, Central Java.
 It is part of the Trans-Java Toll Road and Indonesian National Route 1, and also a part of Asian Highway 2.

 History

 The toll road was opened on 26 January 2010.
 The toll road was previously operated by Bakrie Toll Road.
 The length of this toll road is about 36 kilometres.
 In 2013, the toll is acquired by MNC Land and now operated by Waskita Toll Road.